ORINDA — Given the history of the city's Fourth of July parade, it certainly seems an appropriate place to toast 25 years of cityhood.

 The city is planning a variety of 25-year events, including a concert in Orinda Community Park on Tuesday and a special screening of "Back to the Future" — the top movie in 1985 — at the Orinda Theatre on Thursday.

 "We are pleased to celebrate this milestone in Orinda's history," said City Manager Janet Keeter.
-"Orinda's founding council members, along with all other former council members, will be encouraged to
+"Orinda's founding council members, along with all other former council members, will be encouraged to participate with our current elected officials and the community as we celebrate the accomplishments over the past 25 years."

 The main thrust behind incorporation was wrestling control over local affairs from the county board of supervisors, said Fazel, then vice president of the quasi-governmental Orinda Association.